 The following is reprinted from A Step Ahead newsletter, Fourth Quarter 2011 (Reading Literature Aloud at OA Meetings) and also appeared in the March/April 2012 (vol. 31, no. 3) issue of Lifeline Magazine.
 Both publications are OA, Inc. board-approved literature.

 Is it a “suggestion” or a “must” that we not substitute the words “food” for “alcohol” and “compulsive over-eater” for “alcoholic” when our OA meeting has a Big Book study?

 If I believe OA’s literature needs to be amended, I am encouraged to participate in our collective group conscience by serving as a delegate to the World Service Business Conference.
+Service bodies may submit motions to amend OA, Inc. Bylaws, change our policies, or revise our literature.
 Failing that, I am committed to respecting the group conscience of both OA and AA by reading the literature as it is written, from the original source, without any creative editing on my part.

 Yours in service,

-– Teresa K., Region Four trustee and chair of the Board of Trustees
+Teresa K., Region IV Trustee and Chair of the Board of Trustees

 *Editor’s Note: The 2012 World Service Business Conference adopted a policy that OA- approved literature includes AA books and booklets with original copyright of 2010 and earlier.